Roberto Wirth: Return to Rome and to the Hassler

-In 1999, Roberto Wirth founded the International Wine Academy of Roma, in a 1500 building along the Spanish Steps.
+In 2002, together with a group of associates including wine experts Steven Spurrier and Hugh Johnson, Roberto Wirth founded the International Wine Academy of Roma in a restored Roman palazzo from the 1500s along the Spanish Steps.
 The intention was to create a place where wine lovers could meet for wine tastings or wine courses.
-A few years later, he opened a four-room boutique hotel in the same location, Il Palazzetto.
+A few years later, he turned it into a 4-room boutique hotel as part of the Hassler Hotel offerings.

 Awards

 In November 2005 he received the prestigious "Independent Hotelier of the World 2005" award in New York which Roberto Wirth decided to dedicate to his native city, Rome, delivering it into the hands of Rome's mayor Veltroni during a private ceremony at the Hassler.